TRAVEL PLANNING TIPS – 5 TOP ONES

 Once you have decided to go on vacation there is so much time and effort that goes into planning that perfect trip.
 If you know exactly what you are looking for before you start, that can reduce the time spent planning but not many of us know exactly what we want before we start the planning process.
 That is why Travel Agents and Travel Consultants can really help with the planning process taking away much of the stresses and strains before you get away on vacation.
 Here, I have put together some top travel planning tips that we follow when organizing luxury trips around the UK for our clients.

 Your budget needs to be flexible but many of the costs can be worked out in advance and indeed much of it paid in advance.
 A lot will depend on whether you elect for a self-catering cottage in the country or a 6 star hotel in central London.
 Accommodation costs can vary from as little as £500 per week for a cottage sleeping 4 people up to £45,000 or more per week for a luxury private house or castle, fully staffed and catered for up to 18 guests.

 Once you have decided on whether you would like to be in one place or travel around, be prepared to take advice on this.
-The UK is a very diverse and varied place and some areas will be much better suited for certain types of vacation and the last thing you will want to do is to spend all your precious vacation time travelling from place to place unnecessarily.
+The UK is a very diverse and varied place and some areas will be much better suited for certain types of vacation and the last thing you will want to do is to spend all your precious vacation time traveling from place to place unnecessarily.

 Well that is entirely up to you, but if you want the great outdoors, an action packed trip for the young, sport and spectacular scenery then head to Scotland or the Welsh hills.
 If however, you are looking for the more quintessential English experience then maybe the Cotswolds or Oxfordshire with Stratford upon Avon, Stonehenge, Oxford, Salisbury Cathedral and Windsor Castle all within striking distance.